 Yes, we do see a lot of pictures of men climbing.
 Perhaps, it is the biased perception of our culture and the common missed perception that we need strong upper body muscles to rock climb.
 Therefore, many women are hesitant to try.

 There is no doubt that men are stronger than women physically.
 I totally agree.
 However, rock climbing is not a biased sport.
 It is for everyone regardless of gender or age.
 That is what I love so much about climbing.
-It relies on not only in strength but in mental ability and techniques such as balance, agility and/or flexibility.
+It relies not only on strength but on mental ability and techniques such as balance, agility, and/or flexibility.
 Rock climbing is a well-rounded sport for physical and mental stimulation.

 Click Here ==>